admb-project/admb/scripts/docker/quickstart-unix.md

 ADMB Docker Linux Image
 -----------------------

-The ADMB Docker image uses the *Debian 12.1 (Bookwork)* as the base operating system.
+The ADMB Docker image uses the *Debian 12.1 (Bookwork)* as the base container.

 Below is the list of tools that are preinstalled.